hexchat/documentation/perl_modules.rst

 Type *cd Net-Telnet-3.03* and we can start building.

 Note on Perl module dependencies
 --------------------------------

 This building method isn't perfect so if you're building modue which depends on other module, you need to build it before repeating all steps in this guide.

 Building
 --------

-Fist thing we must do is to configure module and point it to our perl installation using:
+Fist thing we must do is to configure module and point it to our Perl installation using:

 .. code-block:: none